This post is part of the series Hospitality

 On the other hand, perhaps the word hospitality conjures up feelings of disappointment as you recall times you tried to entertain but felt like it went wrong.
 Or maybe you want to invite family and friends over, but your life is so hectic and your house a total disaster — you’d feel ashamed if anyone saw it.

 Perhaps you feel dread at the thought of visitors dropping by unannounced or on short notice.
-Maybe you are afraid that your current living space is not adequately suited to host any visitors: it is too small, too old, too disorganized, etc.
+Maybe you are afraid that your current living space is not adequately suited to host any visitors.
+Perhaps it is too small, too old, too disorganized, etc.

-We live in a digital age where social media bombards us with a perfectly curated series of photographs portraying unrealistic home lives of our family, friends, and celebrities.
-Glossy magazines in the checkout lines boast headlines like “52 ways to decorate for your next party” and are filled with scenes of dinner place settings that cost a fortune and were professionally designed by people who specialize in decorating.
+We live in a digital age where social media bombards us with a perfectly curated series of photographs portraying idealized home lives of our family, friends, and celebrities.
+Glossy magazines in the checkout lines boast headlines like “52 ways to decorate for your next party”.
+Their pages are filled with scenes of dinner place settings that cost a fortune and were professionally designed by people who specialize in decorating.

-We obsessively scroll Pinterest to learn how to decorate like a pro, watch cooking videos for meals to prepare just to impress, and follow organizational blogs for tips on how to tame our daily clutter.
+We obsessively scroll Pinterest to learn how to decorate like a pro.
+We watch cooking videos late into the night for meals to prepare just to impress.
+And we follow organizational blogs for tips on how to tame our daily clutter.
 I admit… I do this.

 But what if I told you that the secret to hospitality has nothing to do with your ability to keep a spotless magazine-cover home, buy fancy decor, or cook gourmet meals?
 It has nothing to do with centerpieces or throw pillows or fancy hors d’oeuvre.
-It has nothing to do with a big, grassy yard with a top-of-the-line grill for summer BBQs or a huge home with a spacious open floor plan.
+It has nothing to do with a big, grassy yard with a top-of-the-line grill for summer BBQs.
+It has nothing to do with a huge home with a spacious open floor plan.

 The secret to hospitality is attitude.